Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Ubiquiti UniFi Dream Router

-You can’t tell your Wi-Fi router’s security status just by looking at it intensely.
+Wi-Fi router security: You can't tell how secure your router is by looking at it intensely.

 Home Wi-Fi router security: How to keep your network secure

-On the other hand, a router with a web user interface tends to give you complete control over all aspects of your home network, including security.
+On the other hand, a router with a web user interface tends to give you more, if not complete, control over all aspects of your home network, including security.

 Examples of these routers are those from Asus, the Archer product line of TP-link, or the Nighthawk of Netgear.